Non-relativistic fluids on scale covariant Newton-Cartan backgrounds: Contributions of scale symmetry to the Hall Effect

-where the barred values represent the mean field values, and the variations correspond to probe fields.
-The FQH state of the electrom corresponds to the superfluid state of the boson $\Phi$, where ${\bar A}_{\mu}$ is completely cancelled by ${\bar a}_{\mu}$.
-Further, the average density, ${\bar \rho}$, is related to the fields ${\bar A}_{\mu}$ through the quantum Hall effect,
+where the barred values represent the mean field values.
+The FQH state of the electron corresponds to the superfluid state of the boson $\Phi$, where $\bar {\mathcal{A}}_{\mu}$ is completely cancelled by ${\bar a}_{\mu}$ \cite{Cho:2014vfl}.
+Further, for the Hall fluid the average density, ${\bar \rho}$, is related to the fields $\bar{\mathcal{A}}_{\mu}$ as,

-where the filling fraction in Eq.~(\ref{QHE}) is written in terms of the intrinsic orbital spin `$s$' through the relation $\nu = \frac{1}{2s}$.
-With these considerations at hand, we can study the response in the effective action, where we will retain terms that are at most quadratic in variations and derivatives.
+where the filling fraction in Eq.~(\ref{QHE}) is written in terms of the intrinsic orbital spin `$g$' through the relation $\nu = \frac{1}{2g}$ and `$B$' is the magnetic field.
+With these considerations at hand, the effective action (\ref{calscintaction}) provides the following expansion up to quadratic order in variations and derivatives.

-We can now introduce a field $j^{\mu}$ through a Hubbard-Stratonovich transformation on the kinetic term of the action in Eq.~(\ref{perac}), to rewrite the action as,
+We can now introduce a field $j^{\mu}$ through a Hubbard-Stratonovich transformation on the kinetic term of the action in Eq.~(\ref{perac}) to rewrite the action as,